incoresemi/river_core/docs/source/config_ini.rst

 This chapter will discuss the syntax and structure of the ``config.ini`` file used by river_core.
 A sample `config-file`_ is present in the ``examples`` directory of the Git Repository.

-.. note:: `RIVER CORE` can automatically detect the configuration file present in the current directory.
+.. note:: `RiVer Core` can automatically detect the configuration file present in the current directory.

 General Configuration Options